What is iOS 14.5?

-At this year’s WWDC conference Apple announced consumer privacy enhancements that will be included in the next major iOS release, scheduled for Q1 2021.
-Apple will require that all apps notify users of their intention to collect user or device level data, and gain opt-in consent from consumers to do so.
+As of April 26, 2021, Apple requires that all apps notify users of their intention to collect user or device level data, and gain opt-in consent from consumers to do so.
 This release is a continuation of Apple's privacy-first mantra by requiring consumer permission for tracking within and across apps.
 IDFA stands for Identifier for Advertisers.
+MAID stands for mobile app ID.

 What is changing and when?